/ tool-comparisons / Redis vs PlanetScale for Solo Developers

 Schema management.
 PlanetScale's branching model for schema changes is genuinely innovative.
 Branch your database, make changes, open a deploy request (like a pull request for your schema), and merge with zero downtime.
 Redis has no schema.
 You store whatever data structures you want without declaring anything upfront.

 Cost for solo developers.
-Redis is free to self-host and cheap on cloud providers.
-PlanetScale starts at $39/month with no free tier.
-For solo developers watching every dollar, Redis is significantly more accessible.
-The cost difference alone makes PlanetScale hard to recommend for side projects.
+Redis is free to self-host and cheap on cloud providers (Redis Cloud has a free 30MB tier and Essentials plans from $5/month).
+PlanetScale's Base plan also starts at $5/month, but there is no free tier at all, so the floor is a paid subscription from day one.
+For solo developers watching every dollar, the difference is "free self-host" versus "pay before you ship," and that gap alone makes PlanetScale harder to justify for side projects.

 Ecosystem fit.
-PlanetScale is MySQL-only.
-If your ORM expects PostgreSQL, PlanetScale won't work.
+PlanetScale used to be MySQL-only, but it now offers Postgres as well (per planetscale.com/pricing), so an ORM expecting Postgres can work.
 Redis works with any tech stack because it's a supplementary data store, not a primary database.

 When to Choose Redis